ioos/i52n-sos/README.md

 ## Docker

-These examples require Docker 1.9.0.
+These examples require Docker 1.9.0 or higher.
 Older versions will work with adjustments left to the user (don't use named volume).

 Please review the [Docker documentation](https://docs.docker.com/engine/reference/run/)